+• For multiprocessing:

-- For multiprocessing: - Handle exceptions; free locks; and clean up any processes that are the responsibility of this process. - Consider using the try or finally clauses in each thread method to notify a higher-level construct of the termination so that any needed corrective action can be taken. - o Consider using one or more of the methods to determine if a thread's execution state is as expected.
+- o Handle exceptions; free locks; and clean up any processes that are the responsibility of this process. - Use the try or finally clauses in process methods and consider notifying a higher-level construct of the termination so that any corrective action if needed can be taken. - $\circ \quad \text{Consider using one or more of the} \\$ methods in $\mathtt{multiprocessing}$ to determine if child process' execution states are as expected.

 '''

-threading.is_alive(),

-threading.active_count(),

-threading.enumerate()
+Process.is alive(),

 '''